cpoutfitters/cpoutfitters/README.md

 The following user stories are non-negotiable
 - [-] Users can upload and browse their clothes (metadata could include color, event type, hot/warm/cool/cold usage, collar, sleeve length, etc.)
-- [-] App suggests what to wear based on coordination of color/pattern, warm/cold, formality
+- [-] App suggests what to wear based on coordination warm/cold, formality
 - [-] Facebook authentication

 The following should be clarified.
 Put your name in the appropriate box to indicate your support.